-We would expect the smaller, unregulated players to slowly get squeezed out of the market but larger players, especially those enabling Chinese companies to operate globally, to find licencing solutions.
+We would expect the smaller, unregulated players to slowly get squeezed out of the market but larger players, especially those enabling Chinese companies to operate globally, to find licensing solutions.

 Everyone agreed that the key to success in China was developing a fully localised product.
 What does this mean?
 A wide array of things: local language, local tech or it could be presenting pricing referencing the PBOC’s exchange rates.

-“If you want to be competitive in the field you have to balance all three variables.
+“If you want to be competitive in the field, you have to balance all three variables.
 One is the international infrastructure.
 Meaning your banking infrastructure, technology infrastructure, et cetera.
-Then you have to balance your domestic service, whether it’s talking about your operations, your onboarding, your KYC, et cetera.
-And then obviously the third is your local platform or user interface and technology.”
+Then you have to balance your domestic service, whether it’s talking about your operations, your onboarding, your KYC, etc. And then obviously the third is your local platform or user interface and technology.”

 3. A more sophisticated customer

 Chinese cross-border merchants are unique.
 As Jeff Parker, Managing Director at WorldFirst, puts it: “The way that Chinese merchants behave versus Western merchants is quite different with marketplaces.
 It’s a much bigger business in China and the tools that allow them to manage their business are more sophisticated than required by the UK or US.”

 Although challenging, serving Chinese customers presents the opportunity to deliver more products and one of the holy grails in this sector – to develop an ecosystem.